DimKaisaris/Web-Scraping-with-Python/README.md

 # Web-Scraping-with-Python
-## Global data for Corona Virus
+## Global COVID-19 Data

 ## Project overview
-The project is about corona virus around the globe.
+This project focuses on gathering global COVID-19 data.
+I developed Python scripts to scrape data from the
-I wrote some cool python code to access the data from https://coronavirus.jhu.edu/data/mortality .
+Johns Hopkins University Coronavirus Resource Center (https://coronavirus.jhu.edu/data/mortality).
-Stored the data in DB Browser (SQLite) and then I imported them in Tableau to make a nice Viz!
+The scraped data was then stored in a SQLite database, and finally visualized using Tableau.

 Tools: Python,SQlite,Tableau,PowerBI